 If you are a beginner, it is a good idea to start out with smaller wheels.
 This way the inline skates get a lower centre of gravity which provides you with more manoeuvrability and it makes it easier for you to keep the balance.
 If you want to use your inline skates downtown as a transportation device, you should aim for smaller wheels.
 It will become much easier to quickly turn and stop which will come in handy on the busy streets where you will be presented with many changing directions and obstacles.

-Bigger wheels are suitable for longer distances and fitness purposes.
+Bigger wheels are suitable for longer distances and for fitness purposes.
 It will be easier for you to maintain speed and you will use less energy on reaching it.
 This makes riding longer distances much more comfortable.

 Having doubts about whether the wheels will be too big?
 If you haven’t been rollerblading for many years but are considering using your inline skates for exercise, it can be a good idea to choose 90mm wheels.
-They do demand a bit more of your balancing skills since the center of gravity is higher, but with a little practice it shouldn’t take long before you get the hang of it and really get hooked on the bigger wheels that provide you with good speed on long distances and at the same time give you the space you need to hone your skills.
+They do demand a bit more of your balancing skills since the centre of gravity is higher, but with a little practise it shouldn’t take long before you get the hang of it and really get hooked on the bigger wheels that provide you with good speed on long distances and at the same time give you the space you need to hone your skills.

-Frames for girl’s inline skates
+Frames for women's inline skates

 You do not really have to put much effort in the inline skate frame - unless you are very experienced and wish to cut off some time on your lap or if you weigh more than 80kg.